nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -a n/TITLE s/START e/END [t/TAG]…`

-* The start and end dates can be specified in various different formats, see [Accepted Date Time Format](#accepted-date-time-formats) for the full list.
+* The start and end dates can be specified in various formats.
+See [Accepted Date Time Formats](#accepted-date-time-formats) for the full list of formats.
 * The start and end dates must both contain either date only or date and time i.e. time is optional.
 * The start date must occur before or on the same day and time as the end date.